gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 ## Solution construction v. improvement
 Many heuristics fall under a _constructive_ versus _perturbative_ search duality.
 In constructive search, algorithms make up solutions by iteratively building up one.
 A widely used example is _greedy_ approaches where the algorithm at each iteration selects the smallest cost or largest value addition.

-Make reference to previous section about Kruskal's being greedy, but more often than not greedy approaches don't yield optimal solutions.
+For example, Kruskal's algorithm given in {prf:ref}`kruskal` is a greedy algorithm, because at every iteration the minimum weight edge (that doesn't introduce cycles).

-For TSP, we can write a greedy algorithm as
+For TSP, we can devise a similarly greedy algorithm as follows.
 ```{prf:algorithm} Greedy Traveling Salesperson Problem Algorithm
 :label: greedy_tsp
 **Inputs:** vertices and a distance matrix